havenwood/roda-sse/example/README.md

 ## Usage

-Navigate your browser to the Falcon endpoint base url.
+Navigate your browser to the Falcon endpoint at: https://localhost:9292